dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Code upgrade

 Only the controllers of the given canister can install new code.
 This changes the code of an *existing* canister, preserving the state in the stable memory.
 This involves invoking the `canister_pre_upgrade` method, if the `skip_pre_upgrade` flag is not set to `opt true`, on the old and `canister_post_upgrade` method on the new canister, which must succeed and must not invoke other methods.
-If the `wasm_memory_persistence` flag is set to `opt keep`, then the WebAssembly state is preserved except for WebAssembly data segments.
+If the `wasm_memory_persistence` flag is set to `opt keep`, then the WebAssembly state is preserved.

 In the following, the `initial_wasm_store` is the store of the WebAssembly module after *instantiation* (as per WebAssembly spec) of the WebAssembly module contained in the [canister module](#canister-module-format), before executing a potential `(start)` function.
-The function `load_data_segments(S, wasm_module)` returns the WebAssembly store `S` after loading the data segments from the given WebAssembly module.

 Conditions